ePages-de/epages-devportal/_posts/2020/2020-01-07-design-system-in-the-making.md

 ---

 A  while ago I posted here [why it makes sense to introduce a design system](/blog/ux-and-design/why-it-makes-sense-to-introduce-a-design-system/).
-Of course we want a design system here at ePages too!
+Of course we also want a design system here at ePages.
+So we're on it!
 How did we approach this?
+And what did we do so far?
-Continue reading 😉
+Continue reading... 😉

 ## Realization

 If you stumble across the same challenges over and over again, you'll realize at some point that you need help.
-"Realization" came during our UI text sessions when we were confronted with new behavior, an element being used for something else then it was intended for or "simply" disagreement about the target group.
+"Realization" came during our UI text sessions when we were confronted with new behavior, an element being used for something else than it was intended for, or "simply" disagreement about the target group.
 We reached a pain point where we desperately longed for a recurring theme that supports us with designing our user interface.

-A fault confessed is half redressed.
+> A fault confessed is half redressed.

 ## Get the team onboard